DanielEvansLab/alliston_mouse2human/data/README_about.md

 ## Introduction

-Genome-wide profiling of mouse gene expression yieldslarge data sets, and even after applying statistical methods to control for false discovery, researchers are often forced to sift through long lists of significant differentially expressed genes (DEGs).
+Genome-wide profiling of mouse gene expression yields large data sets, and even after applying statistical methods to control for false discovery, researchers are often forced to sift through long lists of significant differentially expressed genes (DEGs).
 A major challenge to laboratory researchers using unbiased genomic approaches is making informed decisions about which novel genes to pursue further using time-and resource-intensive laboratory-based analyses.

 The mouse2human web resource provides an easy-to-use web-based tool to determine which mouse genes have relevance to human osteoporosis and bone fracture.
 Knowing which genes have relevance in humans will facilitate translation of experimental laboratory results to human clinical research, and also identify genes that should be prioritized for in-depth laboratory investigation.